SimeonTsvetanov/Quizzard/PROJECT-CHARTER.md

 - **2025-06-05:** **MOBILE THEME SWITCH UX IMPROVED** - The theme switch button in the mobile hamburger menu now closes the drawer when toggled and no longer shows a focus border when clicked or focused.
 This provides a cleaner and more intuitive user experience on mobile.
 - **2025-06-05:** **THEME PERSISTENCE IMPLEMENTED** - Theme selection is now saved in localStorage under the key `user-settings-theme-selection`.
 The app restores the user's last theme choice on reload, following MUI and React best practices.
 This improves user experience and accessibility across sessions.
 - **2025-06-05:** **PWA FULLSCREEN MODE ENABLED** - Updated `manifest.json` to use `"display": "fullscreen"`, enabling true fullscreen mode for the installed PWA on Android and other platforms.
 This is a native PWA feature and does not affect routing or deployment.
+- **2025-06-05:** **THEME SELECTION DIALOG ADOPTED** - Refactored theme switch to open a single accessible MUI Dialog (popup) for theme selection.
+The dialog presents Light, Dark, and System options with icons, traps focus, blurs the background, and works on both mobile and desktop.
+This keeps the menu minimal and follows MUI/React best practices for accessibility and UX.

 ---